PASTAplus/PEP/peps/pep-9.md

         401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method or access ACR
     body:
-        The rule_id if 200  OK, error message otherwise
+        Empty if 200 OK, error message otherwise
     permissions:
         authenticated: changePermission
 ```

+Notes: The *authorization service* will create a user profile (along with a EDI-ID) if the principal is not a EDI-ID.

 **4b.
 Update Rule**